ejmahler/SplineLibrary/README.md

 =============
 A C++ library to collect many useful spline functions into one place.

+A spline is a formula for smoothly transitioning from one data point to the next in a data set.
+For example, you could create a spline containing ten colors (each stored as R, G, and B values) to create a color gradient that smoothly transitions from one color to the next (This project's demo actually does this!)

 Features
 -------------
 * Interpolation of standard catmull-rom splines